-The weaknesses of the SWS, the modified SWS and the role of quantitative sensory testing have been the subject of recent publications which may inform future guidance.^{11, 12, 13} However, at present OPs using extant guidance may be faced with clinical uncertainty or difficult decisions on recommending ongoing vibration exposure.
-In these cases referral to a tier 5 HAVS centre where there is a doctor experienced in HAVS can be a useful support to OPs in the field.
-The following referral criteria are good practice but should not be viewed as fixed referral criteria.
+The weaknesses of the SWS, the modified SWS and the role of quantitative sensory testing have been the subject of recent publications which may inform future guidance.
+However, at present OPs using extant guidance may be faced with clinical uncertainty or difficult decisions on recommending ongoing vibration exposure.
+In these cases referral to a doctor experienced in HAVS and/ or a tier 5 HAVS centre may provide useful support.

+The following referral criteria for tier 5 assessment are good practice but should not be viewed as fixed referral criteria.

 - i.
-If there is doubt about the diagnosis of HAVS. - ii.
-Suspected stage 2SN (early or late) or stage 3SN cases as such a staging can led to redeployment or job loss.
+If there is doubt about the diagnosis of HAVS. - Suspected stage 2SN (early or late) or stage 3SN cases as such a staging can led to redeployment or job loss.
 For this reason it should be done as accurately as possible. - iii.
 Rapidly progressing symptoms, signs or disability associated with HAVS. - iv.
 Challenging cases such as those with CTS and suspected co-morbid sensorineural HAVS, or those with vascular HAVS and an abnormal Allen's test.

-- Poole CJM, Mason H, Harding A-H. The relationship between clinical and standardised tests for hand-arm vibration syndrome.Occup Med 2016; 66: 285-291. - 12.
-Lawson IL.
-The Stockholm Workshop Scale 30 year on-is it still fit for purpose?Occup Med 2016; 66: 595 597. - Poole CJM, Bovenzi M, Nilsson T, Lawson I, House R, Thompson A, Youakim S. International consensus criteria for diagnosing and staging hand-arm vibration syndrome. - Int Arch Occup Environ Health 2019; 92: 117-127.
+- 12. Lawson IL.
+The Stockholm Workshop Scale 30 year on-is it still fit for purpose?
+Occup Med 2016; 66: 595 597. - 13.
+Poole CJM, Bovenzi M, Nilsson T, Lawson I, House R, Thompson A, Youakim S. International consensus criteria for diagnosing and staging hand-arm vibration syndrome.

+Int Arch Occup Environ Health 2019; 92: 117-127.